kunals131/rampchallenge/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

-# Bug 5: Employees filter not available during loading more data
+# Bug 5: Employees filter not available during loading more data (DONE)

 _This bug has 2 wrong behaviors that will be fixed with the same solution_